formester/formester-site/content/blog/integrating-google-forms-google-sheets-a-match-made-in-digital-heaven-essential-basics.md

 As formerly mentioned, both Google Forms and Google Sheets enable multiple users to work on them simultaneously, as collaborators.

-Moreover, seamless integration of the said platforms is possible with other Google productivity tools and third-party applications, to add, enhance and upgrade the functionalities.
+Moreover, integration of the said platforms is possible with other Google productivity tools and third-party applications, to add, enhance and upgrade the functionalities.

 ### 6. Access to Historical Data and Version Control